idowsett/scDNAseq_Tools/LOH analysis tools/README.txt

 S288C-masked-genome.fasta
 	The masked genome of the common laboratory strain S288C.
 This genome is used as a reference against the strain specific SNPs described in the previous text file.

+Figure 1.png
+Figure 2.png
+Figure 3.png
-Two example figures generated using this analysis pipeline
+Three example figures generated using this analysis pipeline